FailAcademy/learning/wdp-vancouver/_slides/week-06/01-intro-to-php.md

 # Include vs. Requires

-We can also use `require()` ... but it the file is missing this will trigger a fatal error (i.e. white screen of death)
+We can also use `require()` ... but if the file is missing this will trigger a fatal error (i.e. white screen of death)

 And we also have:

 - `include_once()` (we can literally only include it once, so you won't be able to include the fragement twice on the same page)
-- `require_once()` (is more useful when you start dealing with classes in OOP...because you only want the file to be required one time for the lifecycle of this project)
+- `require_once()` (is more useful when you start dealing with classes in OOP...because you only want the file to be required one time for the lifecycle of the project)

 ---